UCSFMemoryAndAging/macpie/docs/cli.rst

 Output
 ~~~~~~

-The results of each data object will be stored in a corresponding worksheet inside the results file.
+The results of each dataset will be stored in a corresponding worksheet inside the results file.

 .. _examples-keepone: